daminort/react-app-boilerplate/README.md

 # react-app-boilerplate
 A boilerplate for faster creating React applications

 This boilerplate is quite workable template.
-It allow to:
+It allows to:
 - login user (used fake user data via `faker`)
 - logout
 - render header, main content and footer